aktugchelekche/Credit_Risk_Analysis/README.md

 ## Overview of the analysis

-The purpose of this analyisis is to build several Machine Learning models and algoriths to predict credit risk for loan applications.
-After completion of this analyisis, approving or denying application for loan will be more efficient, accurate and also lower default rates.
+The purpose of this analysis is to build several Machine Learning models and algorithms to predict credit risk for loan applications.
+After completion of this analysis, approving or denying application for loan will be more efficient, accurate and lower default rates.
 I will utilize Python and Scikit-learn libraries and several machine learning models to compare the ML models and determine how well each model classifies and predicts data.

 # Results
 In this project, I am utilizing following models and algorithms to find best prediction model for credit risk analysis:
 * Oversampling Models    :  RandomOverSampler and SMOTE algorithms.
 * Undersampling Model    :  ClusterCentroids algorithm.
 * Combining Models       : SMOTEENN algorithm that combines the SMOTE and Edited Nearest Neighbors (ENN) algorithms.
-* Compareing Models      : BalancedRandomForestClassifier and EasyEnsembleClassifier.
+* Comparing Models      : BalancedRandomForestClassifier and EasyEnsembleClassifier.

 After applying exploratory data analysis with <strong>Pandas and Numpy</strong> for the dataset, I am using the <strong>imbalanced-learn</strong> and </trong>scikit-learn </strong>libraries for evaluating three machine learning models by using resampling to determine which is better at predicting credit risk.
-I will start the analysis with  <strong> RandomOverSampler</strong> and <strong>SMOTE Oversampling</strong> algorithms,and then use the undersampling <strong>ClusterCentroids</strong>algorithm.
-Using these algorithms, I will resample the dataset, view the count of the target classes, train a logistic regression classifier lastly compare each model to determine best model that fit for these analysis.
+I will start the analysis with <strong> RandomOverSampler</strong> and <strong>SMOTE Oversampling</strong> algorithms, and then use the undersampling <strong>ClusterCentroids</strong>algorithm.
+Using these algorithms, I will resample the dataset, view the count of the target classes, train a logistic regression classifier lastly compare each model to determine best model that fit for this analysis.

 Note: A random state of 1 for each sampling algorithm to ensure consistency between tests.

 ### Naive Random Oversampling VS SMOTE Oversampling:

 In this section, foll0wing metrics will be provided in order to discover which algorithm results in the best performance between <strong>Naive random oversampling algorithm</strong> and <strong>the SMOTE algorithm</strong>

 1. Calculate the balanced accuracy score from <code>sklearn.metrics</code>
 2. Calculate the confusion matrix from <code>sklearn.metrics</code>